Thank you for your interest in joining America Reads and Counts at Duke!

 - You can view the ARAC Tutor Job Description and will be required to sign a contract before your tutoring sessions begin.

-- You will be required to attend an orientation on Saturday, September 14th and Sunday, September 15th.
+- You will be required to attend an orientation and workshops for two days.

 - Tutors will begin working in September.